 • Capacity: about 12 pickup truck loads, 8,000 lb weight limit

-The 40-yard container is built for new construction and large demolition work in the Prairieville metro: we drop this unit with a hooklift truck, and the 8,000-pound rating covers bulky mixed debris—no second container needed for your project.
+The 40-yard container handles new construction and large demolition in the Prairieville area: we drop the unit with a hooklift truck—the 8,000-pound rating covers your bulky mixed debris, so you can finish the job without a second pull.

-The 40-yard roll-off handles major commercial cleanouts and new construction projects: crews often pair it with a smaller yard-debris bin when the site clearing runs in parallel with the build.
+The 40-yard roll-off handles large commercial cleanouts and new construction projects: we often pair it with a smaller yard-debris bin when site clearing runs in parallel with the building of the frame.

 Reinforced Concrete and Heavy-debris Containers

-Concrete, brick, asphalt, and packed soil require a reinforced lowboy: these materials hit the capacity floor faster than the volume limits used for roofing tear-off square sizing.
-We manage heavy loads—rated to 10,000 pounds—by following EPA construction and demolition material management standards in Prairieville.
+Concrete, brick, asphalt, and packed soil require a heavy-duty lowboy: these materials hit the 10,000-pound threshold quickly, unlike a standard roll-off used for roofing tear-off square sizing.
+We follow EPA construction and demolition material management standards in Prairieville to ensure proper debris disposal—keeping your site safe and compliant with local rules.

-We always set the lowboy on driveway boards before any material hits the ground: this protects the surface of your driveway from damage.
-If a job mixes demolition concrete with a home tear-out — we pair the lowboy with a standard residential roll-off container.
+We always set the lowboy on driveway boards before any material hits the ground: this protects the surface of your driveway.
+If the job mixes demolition concrete with a home tear-out — we pair the lowboy with a standard residential roll-off container.

 A matte-black low-side heavy-debris roll-off dumpster placed directly on a Prairieville concrete driveway, with broken concrete chunks neatly stacked beside it under clean daylight.